 Frequently asked questions

-I've had the Covid-19 vaccine before, why do I need to have it again?
+I have had the vaccines before, why do I need another one?

-Can I have both vaccines at the same time?
+Can I have the flu and Covid-19 vaccines at the same time?

 Will the flu jab give me flu?

-I’m pregnant, will the flu jab harm me or my baby?
+I’m pregnant, will the vaccinations harm me or my baby?

 How do I get my vaccinations?